Chapter 5: Market and Investor Analysis

 The result of this calculation is provided in Table 5.6 below:

 Once we have the IRR for the Market (7.51%) and the IRR on Debt (3.50%).
-As observed in this example, the debt to equity ratio is 50:50.
+As observed in this example, the debt-to-equity ratio is 50:50.
 There is a loan worth $2,500 and the remainder of the investment in capital stock is Company X’s equity of $2,500.
-We can apply the formula from 2.
+We can apply the formula from equation (2).

 As can be seen from the example the IRR on Market IRR Debt + IRR Equity.